Continuous Combinatorics of Abelian Group Actions: The subshift problem for

-The canonical pattern $\pi(M)$ is an element of $\{0,1,3\}^{\Z^2}$.
 We now define the notion of a {\em prototypical element} for $M$.
 A prototypical element will be an element of $\{ 0,1,2,3\}^{ \Z^2}=4^{\Z^2}$.
 These elements will be the basis for our definition of the subshift $Y$ associated to $M$.
-The idea is that within intervals separated by $2$s, we appear to see a valid (coded and padded) Turing machine computation (with alternating rows giving the tape and state/position information as described previously).
+The idea is that within regions separated by $2$s, we appear to see a valid (coded and padded) Turing machine computation (with alternating rows giving the tape and state/position information as described previously).

-\begin{defnn} Let $\ell=\ell(M)=100 q_t$.
+\begin{defnn} Let $\ell=\ell(M)=100 |Q|$.
 We say that $x \in 4^{\Z^2}$ is {\em prototypical} if for any $\ell \times \ell$ rectangle $R\subseteq \Z^2$, $x \res R$ satisfies the following: